ErgoCreate/SimpleKivy/README.md

 ⚠️ **Use it at your own risk.**

 ### Optional modules
-The *Image* widget has new *copy/paste/save* functionalities introduced in **SimpleKivy** that require the following modules to work as expected.
+The *Image* widget has new *copy/paste/save* functionalities introduced in **SimpleKivy** that require the following modules to work as expected:
 ``` bash
 pip install pyperclipimg, requests, pillow
 ```